Last update 08 November 2023Diplomatic missions

 E-mail: [email protected]

-In Bangladesh the possession, use and distribution of drugs are subject to severe penalties, including life imprisonment or death.
+Possession, use and distribution of narcotic drugs are subject to severe penalties in Bangladesh, including life imprisonment or death.

 Travel papers and visas